Search Results for

 Introduction

-Workflow navigation rule controls Workflow navigation.
-At this point, the workflow navigation rule is embedded in the workflow definition and cannot be shared among different workflow definitions, unlike other rule types.
+Workflow navigation rules control workflow navigation — determining whether activities are included, editable, or required.
+These rules are embedded in the workflow definition and cannot be shared across different workflows, unlike other rule types.

 Rule syntax